yuyun-zhao/SpineAutoSeg_Res-UNet/data/readme.md

-You should store image data here
+You should store image data here.